dylanoli/blip-desk-scheduler/README.md

 - 📅 Configurações do Plugin

-Para usar o plugin, você precisa clicar em mais opções (icone de três pontos) on the top menu and select Blip Desk Scheduler, so you will go to the scheduler panel, to configure the times work and days off in your attendiment.
-In the end, click **"Save"**.
+Para usar o plugin, você precisa clicar em mais opções (icone de três pontos) no menu superior então e Blip Desk Scheduler, então você irá para o painel de agendamento, para configurar as horas de trabalho e dias de feriados em seu atendimento.
+No fim, clique em **"Save"**.

 When you click "save", the plugin will generate in the bot resources a "workTime" variable that you can use to handle the attendiment work time, creating a script inside your bot (we have a script bellow and an bot Bot Exemple secsion that you can use).